upthebuzzard/upthebuzzard.github.io/_predicting_the_present/2018-04-09-48hrflashfiction2018-type-x-type-y.md

 "No, white."

 Uniform steps over to check.
 "Na.
 You are looking at corpses.
 Frozen, thawing, rotting.
 Blood drained.
 You are a civilian.
-Your eyes are not trained to...".
+Your eyes are not trained to ...".
 Leans in closer, "Ah, ok.
 Yes.
 That's maybe not a WAWAG.
 And ... this is possibly a bullet wound".
 Looks up, gestures a drone over, leaving the probe in place for a photo.

 Uniform continues, "I'm guessing this one was not a paying guest.
 Congratulations.
 Is this your first murder victim?
 Well, technically, the others are murder victims too, but ... ."